 Kent Eilers – I am associate professor of theology at Huntington University and teach classes in systematic theology, ethics, the Bible, and contemporary Christian thought (PhD, King’s College, University of Aberdeen).
 My scholarship has been occupied for some time with a few ongoing projects.
 My doctoral research was on Wolfhart Pannenberg, and I had the good privilege of developing that work into a book, Faithful to Save: Pannenberg on God’s Reconciling Action (T&T Clark).
 A few essays on Pannenberg have since trickled out, but I am not planning any new work on him at this point (that may change).
 In another direction, I worked intensely for several years on a coauthored book that explores theological retrieval, how the Christian tradition functions within contemporary theology.
 I am very encouraged about this book and thrilled to see it in print, Theology as Retrieval: Receiving the Past, Renewing the Church (IVP Academic).
 I have also just completed a project with Kyle (from this blog) on the Christian life.
 Sanctified by Grace: A Theology of the Christian life (T&T Clark) is an exciting collaboration and includes a stellar list of contributors (you can order it here).

 Much in the vein of these latter books I am now editing an anthology on the doctrine of the Christian life from across the Christian tradition (Cascade Press).
 It puts theology as retrieval to work for the church’s thinking about Christian existence.
 I will keep you posted as that book takes shape – thus far it is fascinating work!
 I am also (finally) in a place to write a book for my undergrad students.
 It will be a primer for reading theological texts, a travel guide for beginning theology students (IVP Academic).
 Also related to teaching, you may have noticed that for the last couple years I have blogged off and on about the relationship between the virtue tradition and pedagogy.
 Several posts on teaching touch on this in one way or another.
-If you are interested to see more, I published an essay on it here and a couple more essays of mine on it have appeared in the journal Teaching Theology and Religion.
+If you are interested to see more, I published an essay here and a couple more essays of mine have appeared in the journal Teaching Theology and Religion.

 In Theology as Retrieval: Receiving the Past, Renewing the Church my coauthor and I identify six critical areas—Scripture, theology, worship, spirituality, mission and culture—where contemporary Christians are retrieving aspects of our Christian past for life and thought today, and then we reflect on how Christians might receive, employ and transmit the treasures of their past.